Spinal services

 LUMBAR [lower back]

-Minimally invasive anterior lumbar interbody fusion
+Minimally invasive anterior lumbar interbody fusion (Mini ALIF)

 1 What’s involved?

-1. Your surgical team will place a lumbar roll at the base of the lumbar spine, and then X-ray to locate the ideal spot for surgical incision.
+1. The Private’s surgical team will place a lumbar roll at the base of the spine.

 2 Why this procedure?